-New pupils who started at a faith schools where this was not their nearest school from September 2011 onwards have been required to pay a contributory charge.
-For the academic year 2017/19, this figure is £575 per year per child before an award of travel is made.
-This figure will increase annually by RPI plus 5%.
+New pupils who started at a faith schools, where this was not their nearest school, from September 2011 onwards have been required to pay a contributory charge.
+For the academic year 2019/2020, this figure is £655 per year per child before an award of travel is made.
+The contributory charge will increase annually by RPI plus 5%.